Homeowners Insurance in Canada Explained

 |All over Canada||$850|

 Owned properties have higher home insurance costs when you compare them to tenanted properties.
 An average Canadian may pay around $850 per year for their home insurance.
-The home insurance cost in British Columbia is considered most expensive ranging around $920 per year.
+The home insurance cost in British Columbia is considered the most expensive ranging around $920 per year.
 This is closely followed by home insurance costs in Alberta at around $900 per year.
 Next in line seems to be the home insurance costs for Ontario residents at around $820.
 Just like auto insurance costs, Quebec residents do seem to pay a lot less for home insurance too at around $760 per year.

 Top 10 Property & Casualty Insurance Companies in Canada